understructure/AWSBigDataSpecialtyExamPrep/Domain_1_-_Collection/IoT.md

 ![image_2.png](../images/domain1_2.png)

+NOTE: See [Core Tenets of IoT Whitepaper notes](../Additional_Reading/1_Core_Tenets_of_IoT.md) for summary of the whitepaper, includes information from lecture

 #### Security

 **Authentication**

-* each connected device requires an X.509 certificate
+* Each connected device requires an X.509 certificate

 * Each certificate must be provisioned, activated, and installed on a device before it can be used as a valid identity w/ AWS IoT

-* Can generate certs with AWS IoT Certificate Authority
+* Can generate certs, private key and public key with AWS IoT Certificate Authority

 * Can upload your own Certificate Signing Request (CSR) based on a private key you own